Company Registration in Tanzania

 Incorporation of a newly Company under the laws of Tanzania or Zanzibar

-Currently the Registration of company is conducted through online system where all the documents are submitted electronically through BRELA Online Registration System and ZPBR Online Registration System which are government agencies for business registration in Tanzania Mainland and Zanzibar.
+Currently Company registration in Tanzania is conducted through online system where all the documents are submitted electronically through Business Registration and Licensing Agency’s Online Registration System and Zanzibar Property and Business Registration Online Registration System which are government agencies for business registration in Tanzania Mainland and Zanzibar.

 Secondly, after the name has been cleared for registration the next step will be preparation of Memorandum and Articles of Association, together with the compliance declaration, Form 14B and Form No.2 in Tanzania Mainland and Zanzibar respectively, declaring that all the requirements relating to the formation of the company have been complied with.
 The forms are filled and signed by either a proposed director, or company secretary or an Advocate of the High Court engaged in the formation of the company which is sworn before a Commissioner for Oath.
 All these documents are to be filed with the registrar of companies together with all necessary registration fees.